Heloriel/Bloco-de-Notas/README.md

 # Topaz - Notepad Extended

- Litle project of a notepad with extra resourses and configurations.
+Little project of a notepad with extra functionalities and configurations.

  Made with electron.